Log received CAN messages

 Vehicle Network Toolbox Simulink blocks allow you to generate code, enabling models containing these blocks to run in Accelerator, Rapid Accelerator, External, and Deployed modes.

 You can use Vehicle Network Toolbox, Simulink Coder™, and Embedded Coder® software together to generate code on the host end that you can use to implement your model.
-For more information on code generation, see Build Process (Simulink Coder).
+For more information on code generation, see Generated Code Compilation (Simulink Coder).

 The block generates code with limited portability.
 The block uses